Mr. Kumar Mangalam Birla is the Chairman of the Aditya Birla Group.

 Mr. Birla is deeply engaged with Educational Institutions.
 He is the Chancellor, of the renowned Birla Institute of Technology & Science (BITS), with campuses in Pilani, Goa, Hyderabad and Dubai.

 Mr. Birla is the Chairman of IIT, Delhi and IIM, Ahmedabad.

 He is a Director of the G. D. Birla Medical Research & Education Foundation.

 He serves on the London Business School’s Asia Pacific Advisory Board and is a Honorary Fellow of the London Business School.

 Mr. Birla is the Chairman of Rhodes India Scholarship Committee.

 Mr. Birla has won recognition for his exemplary contribution to leadership processes and institution/systems building.
 A selective list:

-In India, the Aditya Birla Group is engaged in 5,000 villages, reaching out to 7.5 million people annually and making a difference to their lives through meticulously conceived projects focusing on health care, education, sustainable livelihood, infrastructure and social causes.
-For instance, the Group runs 56 schools which provide quality education to 46,500 children.
-Of these, over 18,000 children receive free education.
+In India, the Group is engaged in 5,000 villages, reaching out to 7.5 million people annually and making a difference to their lives through meticulously conceived projects focusing on health care, education, sustainable livelihood, infrastructure and social causes.
+For instance, the Group runs 56 schools which provide quality education to 45,000 children.
+Of these, over 18,000 children are from underprivileged communities.
 Additionally, over a 100,000 youngsters benefit from bridge educational programmes and vocational training.
-Its 20 hospitals tend to more than a million villagers.
-In line with its commitment to sustainable development, the Group has partnered with the Columbia University in establishing the Columbia Global Centre’s Earth Institute in Mumbai.
-To embed CSR as a way of life in organisations, the company has set up the FICCI – Aditya Birla CSR Centre for Excellence in Delhi.
+Its 22 hospitals tend to more than a million villagers.
+In line with its commitment to sustainable development, has partnered with the Columbia University in establishing the Columbia Global Centre’s Earth Institute in Mumbai.
+To embed CSR as a way of life in organizations, has set up the FICCI – Aditya Birla CSR Centre for Excellence, in Delhi.

-A commerce graduate from Mumbai University, Mr. Birla is a Chartered Accountant.
+A Commerce Graduate from the University of Mumbai, Mr. Birla is a Chartered Accountant.
 He earned an MBA from the London Business School.